Are cinema memberships worth the money?

 Go 40 times and the “Cult” membership works out as £7.13 a ticket.
 That’s more than I’d like to pay, but not bad if you’re in London or only have a Curzon near you.
 However since Curzon has a more indie/arthouse lean, you might need to pay elsewhere to see some of the big blockbusters.

-The next level “Cult+” is the most expensive out there.
+Adding “Events and Guest” to the Cult membership is the most expensive out there.
 Only if two of you go three out of four weeks, or a little less if you throw in regular event screenings, are you going to be making this worthwhile.

-The Classic membership will be worth it if you are definitely going to go five times a year and the normal ticket prices is the same or more than the average price of £10 outside London and £13 inside London.
+The Classic membership will be worth it if you are definitely going to go five times a year and the normal ticket prices are the same or more than the average price of £10 outside London and £13 inside London.

 Picturehouse membership